Slayingripper/APRS_SENDER/README.md

 ```
 This is just a proof of concept that could be implemented to allow for a more authentication method.
 # Notes
+This is not something new.
+This is just a simple script to help you get started with APRS.
+In many cases I have found that the documentation surrounding APRS can be confusing as its a bit too detailed sometimes.
+This is a known security "issue" and has been abused plenty of times.
+You don't need bulky programs to send out your fixed location, just fire up the script and add it to your crontab or scheduled task.

 # Disclaimer